-Proper collection and mixing of the over-sprayed paint with the water & chemicals is the key to the success of this technology.
+Proper collection and mixing of the over-sprayed paint with the water & paint booth chemicals is the key to the success of this technology.
 The efficiency is enhanced with suitable paint booth design.
 Moreover, for down draft paint booths with civil tanks, the large sized sludge pits can be easily avoided or reduced in size substantially.

 The new technology can also be applied to exisiting paint booths as well as large sludge pits.
 Proper use of special mixing systems and proper system engineering makes this possible.